 The Proteograph Product Suite is designed to enable researchers to explore the complexity and diversity of the proteome with peptide level resolution.
 We anticipate that researchers will use the Proteograph solution to catalog protein variants in a manner similar to the cataloging of genetic variants over the past 15 years, providing functional context at a scale that is not currently accessible with other proteomics methods.
-We believe that the identification of protein variants, including those resulting from PTMs such as glycosylation and phosphorylation, has the potential to significantly transform the life sciences field.
+We believe that identifying protein variants, including those resulting from PTMs such as glycosylation and phosphorylation, can significantly transform the life sciences field.